Mon – Sun: 24/7 Plumbing

 2. Hair

-Another culprit responsible for the malfunctioning of sewer pipes is hair.
-When household members shower, multiple strands of their hair slide down the drain but cannot reach the sewer system.
+Another culprit responsible for sewer pipe malfunctions is hair.
+When household members shower, multiple strands of hair slide down the drain but cannot reach the sewer system.

-Since hair passes through the bathroom drain daily, the accumulated hair strands form large clumps along with soap suds, obstructing water from flowing.
-The same holds true for pet hair, so a drain cover might be a better choice.
+Since hair passes through the bathroom drain daily, the accumulated hair strands form large clumps along with soap suds, obstructing water flow.
+The same holds for pet hair so that a drain cover might be better.

 3. Garden Debris

-The trees in your garden may also be responsible for clogging the sewer pipes because leaves, debris, rocks, tree roots, and twigs can make their way into the yard drain.
+The trees in your garden may also be responsible for clogging the sewer pipes because leaves, debris, rocks, tree roots, and twigs can enter the yard drain.
 Even rodents can clog the sewer lines by building nests with mud and sticks, preventing water from passing through the drain and leading to sewer backups.

 4. Food Scraps

-Much like grease, most homeowners thrust leftover food down the drain when rinsing the dishes.
-Generally, these food scraps settle in the drain pipe housed beneath the sink, which over time, turns into a smelly mass and clogs the drain.
+Much like grease, most homeowners dump leftover food when rinsing the dishes.
+Generally, these food scraps settle in the drain pipe beneath the sink, which turns into a smelly mass and clogs the drain over time.

 5. Foreign Objects